michaelgruenstaeudl/BioinformaticsCourse_Fall2025/README.md

-# Bioinformatics course in fall 2023
+# Bioinformatics course in fall 2024
-Some coding exercises of the bioinformatics course taught in fall 2023
+This is a preliminary set of coding exercises from the bioinformatics course taught in Fall 2024.

+__These materials are being reviewed and adapted for inclusion in an upcoming online version of the course.__

 ---